datastax/cass-operator/docs/developer/validating_webhook.md

 default location that the controller-manager expects the certificates.
-If the files there don't exist, or the certificate does not appear to be valid, then the operator will generate a self-signed CA, and attempt to update the various kuberentes references to that certificate, specifically:
+If the files there don't exist, or the certificate does not appear to be valid, then the operator will generate a self-signed CA, and attempt to update the various kubernetes references to that certificate, specifically:
 * The CA defined in the webhook
 * The cert and key stored in the relevant secret in the cass-operator namespace.